National Academy of Sciences

 - News & Social Media

 Awarded to a scientist making lasting contributions to the study of the physics of the Earth and whose lectures will provide solid, timely, and useful additions to the knowledge and literature in the field.
 The nominee should also be a good speaker with the ability to summarize and synthesize current knowledge in the field.
-The recipients is awarded a $50,000 prize and funds to present a series of Day Lectures.
+The recipient is awarded a $50,000 prize and funds to present a series of Day Lectures.
 Provided for by funds from the Arthur L. Day Bequest.

 Richard B. Alley presented the 2015 Arthur L. Day Prize Lecture Series on a variety of topics including climate change, energy, and the environment.
 The lectures were held at the following locations: Kent State University (October 14, 2015), Tulane University (October 23, 2015), Wilson College (November 10, 2015), and Weber State University (December 10, 2015).
 Watch Lectures

 Richard B. Alley (2014)